uzma024/FaceRec/README.md

 ## TECH STACK USED

 - Flask : for route setup, backend.
-- HTML, CSS & bootstrap : for front-end
+- HTML, CSS & bootstrap & JavaScript: for front-end
-- Java-Script : for
 - Sqlite Database for storing student details
 - Pytorch - python : for face recognition
 - CSV files for storing attendance.